hicklin/immich-rpi-nix/README.md

 > NixOS will not be running on an encrypted drive.
 This is to allow the possibility of remote bring up if the server reboots.
 However, all secrets and assets will be stored on the encrypted external drive.

 1. Download the latest image from the [releases page](https://github.com/hicklin/immich-rpi-server/releases).
+   - If you want to build the image locally, follow [these instructions](docs/build-image-locally.md).
+   - If you prefer to start from a vanilla NixOs image, follow [these instructions](docs/install-from-vanilla-image.md).
 2. Flash on to an SD card using your favourite flashing tool. `rpi-imager`, `balena-etcher` or `dd`.
 3. Plug-in an Ethernet cable.
 4. Place the SD card in your RPi and power it.